EricZimmerman/ericzimmerman.github.io/docs/index.md

 3. All **GUI tools** will be updated to use .net 9 only but the legacy net4 version will be kept in place as well (just not updated anymore)
 4. All **CLI tools** will continue to be built for both .net 4.7.2 and .net 9 (for now)

+!!! note

-**NOTE** Only net9 GUIs will be updated from this point forward.
+    Only net9 GUIs will be updated from this point forward.
 NOTE THE VERSION # DIFFERENCES

 ## Contribute/support opportunities